 - DC Offset Correction: Automatic removal of DC offsets from input data.
 Requires that the input record contains some data acquired before the shock starts.
-DC estimation is based on the average of the first 64 samples, with a maximum of 5% of record - Drift Correction: Accelerometer drift detected by recording some data past the shock when the acceleration should have reached zero again.
+DC estimation is based on the average of the first 64 samples, with max.
+5% of record - Drift Correction: Accelerometer drift detected by recording some data past the shock when the acceleration should have reached zero again.
 Drift estimation uses an average of 64 samples at the end of the record.
 The whole time history will be corrected linearly for drift.
 The estimation does not include the shock pulse itself - Zero Velocity Change (for pyroshock applications): When required, the end velocity after a shock is forced to zero by integrating the total time history to determine the velocity change over the complete record.
-This change is corrected for by adjusting the acceleration with a constant amount over the time history
+This change is corrected for by adjusting the acceleration with a constant amount over the time history support structure will be no more vulnerable to shock inputs than they were with the original design.
+This can be done by measuring the accelerations during a prescribed shock event and comparing the resulting SRS with those from the previous design.
+Tolerance curves generated from the original design can then be applied to the new design as an acceptance criterion